Apple Mac – A Christmas Cocktail to Warm the Bleak Midwinter

 Apple Mac Cocktail.
 PIN IT.

-My recipe for Apple Mac was commissioned by e-booker for their cocktail generator .
+e-booker commissioned my Apple Mac recipe for for their cocktail generator.
 I was not expected to write a positive review and all opinions are, as always, my own.
-Thanks to my readers for supporting the brands and organisations that help to keep Tin and Thyme blythe and blogging.
+Thanks to my readers for supporting the brands and organisations that help to keep Tin and Thyme blithe and blogging.